-(CNN)Whether the election's left you feeling impotent or energized, now's the time to start getting more politically active.
+(CNN)Whether the beginning of a new administration has you feeling impotent or energized, now's the time to start getting more politically active.

-25 ways to be politically active ... beyond the safety pins
+25 ways to be politically active (whether you lean left or right)

 Keep the momentum going.
 Here are 25 ways you can elevate your activism: